Warren Buffett interview

 • MAYORS

-Sigh, one could only wish that mayors of towns in South Africa, large and small, could see themselves as CEOs.
+One could only wish that the mayors of towns in South Africa, large and small, could see themselves as CEOs like Warren Buffett.

 And that they would operate with Buffett's two rules.

-One can't expect the nouveau riche not to flaunt their newly found riches but we wish they would want to live like Warren Buffett.
-And not squander their ratepayers' money?
+One cannot expect the nouveau riche not to flaunt their newly-found wealth but we do wish they could discover the joy of living like Warren Buffett; and not squander their ratepayers' money.

 Warren Buffet interview